Data-to-Knowledge/WaterUseQA/MissingDataTools/README.rst

 2. Key and Value errors in Weekly Missing Data report:

 	Occasionally (approximately 0.2 percent of the time), the Hilltop web server throws a KeyError or ValueError when retrieving data.
 At this stage I’m not sure of the exact cause of this.
 I have set up my program so that it records these errors without crashing.
-However, I would like to investigate and understand the root cause of this problem.
+However, I would like to investigate and understand the root cause of this problem